Rubygaga/hello-world/README.md

 # hello-worldy
-yuan here, I am Chinese, and I love to learn.
+yuan here，and I love to learn.